HarryNguyen2023/STM32F103C8T6_PID_Motor/README.md

 # STM32F103C8T6_PID_Motor
 ## Created 06/24/2023

 This project aim is to prototype the ability to cooperate multiple different module of MCU STM32F103C8T6 Blue Pill, to control the speed and position of the DC servo motor with an attached encoder, using the PID control method.
+Besides, to save time for configuration of the modules, I use the HAL library and CubeMX to configure the chip.

 In this project, I used the UART - TTL chip to connect the MCU to my PC and send command to control the motor, which the respectively following command
 - '1': 50% maximum speed